rongmon/rbcodes/README.md

 	                       algorithm, then allows user to tweak the fit using linetools.fit_continuum routine.
 Saves the fitted continuum and the 1D spectrum as a xspectrum1D object Very helpful to fit a full quasar continuum.
+	6) lens_sep_to_kpc.py :Function to compute physical separation between sightlines in a lensed quasar 	                       system under the thin lens approximation.

 The halo folder contains modules to compute NFW halo profiles